First Nations

 Acknowledgement of Country

-M&OP is committed to reconciliation with First Nations people by listening, learning and developing relationships with First Nations people and organisations to help us take action.
+M&OP is committed to advancing reconciliation by listening, learning and developing relationships with First Nations people and organisations to help us take action.

-We recognise the significance of the Birrarung, a life source for First Nations people over millennia and understand our responsibility to ensure we keep it healthy.
+We recognise the significance of the Birrarung, a life source for First Nations people over millennia, and understand our responsibility to ensure its good health.

 cultural heritage